joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6489972/2025/07/12/paul-skenes-tarik-skubal-mlb-all-star-game-pitchers/

 **Tunnel Vision**\
-`You’ll need all of your powers of perception to get through Brandon Koppy’s latest Sunday puzzle.`\
+`Youâll need all of your powers of perception to get through Brandon Koppyâs latest Sunday puzzle.`\
 https://nytimes.com/2025/07/12/crosswords/daily-puzzle-2025-07-13.html

 **A Grand Canyon Access Point Is Closed as 19,000 Acres Burn Nearby**\
 `Access via the North Rim, a lesser-used gateway to the national park, was closed as the White Sage fire continued to burn on Saturday.`\
 https://nytimes.com/2025/07/12/us/wildfires-grand-canyon-north-rim-closed.html

-**Trump’s 30 percent tariff threat provokes anger and frustration in Europe.**\
+**Trumpâs 30 percent tariff threat provokes anger and frustration in Europe.**\
 `By Ashley Ahn`\
 https://nytimes.com/live/2025/07/12/us/trump-news/trumps-percent-tariff-threat-provokes-anger-and-frustration-in-europe